TheArturthur/CoppermindScraper/Cosmere/Sadeas princedom.md

 After the murder of Highprince [[Torol Sadeas\|Torol Sadeas]], the rulership of the Sadeas princedom was given to [[Meridas Amaram\|Meridas Amaram]] by [[Ialai Sadeas\|Ialai Sadeas]], as her nephew - the heir - was too young.
 After Amaram's death, [[Ialai Sadeas\|Ialai Sadeas]] was the de facto head of the princedom, though the princedom itself is under the control of the [[Fused\|Fused]].
 After Ialai's death in early 1175, Queen [[Jasnah Kholin\|Jasnah Kholin]] appointed a distant scion of Torol Sadeas as the new highprince.

 ## History
 Like all Alethi princedoms, Sadeas is a piece of [[Sunmaker\|Sunmaker]]-era Alethkar carved out by one of Sadees' sons.
-When Gavilar Kholin begun his conquest of Alethkar in the 1130s, Sadeas princedom, under the leadership of Torol Sadeas, was the only one to initially ally with him.
+When [[Gavilar Kholin\|Gavilar Kholin]] begun his conquest of Alethkar in the 1130s, Sadeas princedom, under the leadership of Torol Sadeas, was the only one to initially ally with him.

-### Wastescum Skirmishes (???)
+### Wastescum Skirmishes (c.
+1145)
 For more information, see [[Wastescum skirmishes\|Wastescum skirmishes]].
-A collection of skirmishes in the northern section of the Sadeas Princedom which occurred some time before 1166.
+A collection of skirmishes in the northern section of the Sadeas Princedom which occurred shortly after Gavilar became king of Alethkar in 1145.
 The skirmishes were against groups of [[Reshi\|Reshi]] raiders who thought they could take advantage at the instability of Alethkar early after the crowning of [[Gavilar Kholin\|Gavilar Kholin]].
 It can be reasonably assumed that the attempt to repel the raiders was successful.
 Soldiers for the battle were brought in from across the Sadeas Princedom, including various darkeyes in [[Hearthstone\|Hearthstone]].
 The Reshi forces notably did not have any Shardblades.

 ### War of Reckoning (1167-1173)